 Fiona and Rebecca bring together their different legal experience to lead an effective and friendly team who work hard to provide professional and lay clients with the high-quality service they expect.

 Quest Legal Advocates are proud to have developed and maintained long-standing relationships with many prominent firms of solicitors.
-We believe this is due to the personable and efficient administration, high-quality advocacy and excellent client care we provide.
+We believe this is due to our personable service, efficient administration, high-quality advocacy and excellent client care.

-Over the past five years of trading, we have enjoyed rapid and substantial growth and we now undertake thousands of cases every year in all major court centres across England and Wales.
+Over the past six years, we have enjoyed rapid and substantial growth.
+We now undertake thousands of hearings every year in all major court centres across England and Wales.
 In addition, due to client demand, Quest is proud to now offer an extended range of advocacy and drafting services.